FAQs + Tuition

 What are the tuition and fees associated with the Martinsburg Center?

-To view the breakdown of tuition and fees for Summer 2017, click here.
+To view the breakdown of tuition and fees for the 2021-22 academic year, click here.

 How do I apply if I am an International Student?